 Treating Side Effects

-- Talk to your doctor or nurse about obtaining a wig before you experience hair loss.
+- Talk to your doctor or nurse about getting a wig before you lose your hair.

 - Use effective methods of birth control during your cancer treatment.